younise/demo/_posts/2013-04-29-vmware-global-support-services-changes-to-severity-2-production-support-entitlements.md

 	<li>Production Severity 4 (S4) – 12 Business Hours</li>
 </ul>

 <p>3.
-How do I contact VMware GSS / my TSE, if I need immediate help?</p>
+How do I contact VMware GSS / my TSE, if I need immediate help?

 <ul>
 	<li>You can reach the TSE assigned to your SR by calling 877-4VMWARE and using our voice-recognition system.
 After entering your SR number your call will be routed to the assigned TSE.</li>